Electron Tomography Segmentation

 Cryo-electron tomography (cryo-ET) is a powerful imaging technique used to study the three-dimensional (3D) cellular components and macromolecular complexes in their near-native state, providing insights into their organization and interactions.
 The data acquired can be noisy, and the sample may undergo distortions during the imaging process.

-Our Contributions:
+My Contributions: